 The Service Management API also allows publishing an OpenAPI specification, formerly known as the Swagger Specification, which is automatically converted to a corresponding service configuration.

-- An agent (such as a user or group of users) who owns a Google Cloud Platform project that has enabled and can therefore use APIs on a managed service.
+- An agent (such as a user or group of users) who owns a Google Cloud project that has enabled and can therefore use APIs on a managed service.
 A managed service can have many service consumers.